squaretalent/radiant-forms-extension/README.md

 ### The Market

 * [radiant-forms_mail-extension](http://github.com/squaretalent/radiant-forms_mail-extension) -
-A showcase of how to use extensions, allows you to send emails directly from the page
+A showcase of how to use addons, allows you to send emails directly from the page

 ### Controller